wodby/docs/1.0/docs/apps/domains.md

 ## Indexation by Search Robots

-All technical `*.wod.by` domains are not indexed by search engines (header X-Robots-Tag).
+All technical `*.wodby.cloud` domains not indexed by search engines (header X-Robots-Tag).
 Additionally, you can optionally prevent indexation for your custom domains on domain edit/add pages.

 ## HTTPs

 ### Let's Encrypt Certificates

 You can enable HTTPS for your custom domains by requesting a free SSL certificate from [Let's Encrypt](https://letsencrypt.org/).
-Navigate to `Domains` tab of your instance page and click on `Get certificate` in the list of domains (currently not available for *.wod.by domains).
+Navigate to `Domains` tab of your instance page and click on `Get certificate` in the list of domains (currently not available for *.wodby.cloud domains).
 Choose a provider "Let's encrypt" and submit the form.
 Before requesting the certificate make sure that your domain already attached to the server where the instance is currently deployed.

-Additionally you can enable redirect for all HTTP requests to HTTPS from a domain edit page.
+Additionally, you can enable redirect for all HTTP requests to HTTPS from a domain edit page.

 !!! tip "Let's Encrypt certificates renewal"
     We automatically renew all certificates acquired via Let's Encrypt.